Procurement

 Procurement and the Budgeting Process

 Purchasing professionals often play a major role in a business’ budgeting and planning process.
 The purchasing officer’s input on how much the company should expect to spend is critical to effective planning.
-It is important for optimizing cash flow, earnings, and ultimately, creating shareholder value.
+It is important for optimizing cash flow and earnings and, ultimately, creating shareholder value.

-Professionals working in a company’s financial planning and analysis (FP&A) group will likely build a financial model for the cash flow impact in the business.
+Professionals working in a company’s financial planning and analysis (FP&A) group will likely build a financial model for the cash flow impact of the business.

 Thank you for reading this guide to understanding the procurement process.